biohackathon-japan/bh23-link-hs-var-mm/paper/paper.md

 ![Example of an API response for the human ABCA12 gene](./Figure1.png)

-Figure 1: Example of an API response for the human ABCA12 gene https://sparql-support.dbcls.jp/rest/api/human_variant_to_mouse?hgnc=ABCA12&clinvar=true&strain_match=true.
+Figure 1: Example of an API response for the human ABCA12 gene

+To reproduce Figure 1, please visit the following link: https://sparql-support.dbcls.jp/rest/api/human_variant_to_mouse?hgnc=ABCA12&clinvar=true&strain_match=true.